Beebeeoii/lominus/README.md

 ## Building <a name="getting-started-building">

-You may choose to clone and compile the program for your operating system manually.
+You may choose to clone and compile the program manually. **You may still need to create an exception for newly compiled program from your antivirus software unless you sign it with a certificate.**

 ### Prerequisites <a name="getting-started-building-prerequisites">